rgwch/jarg/readme.md

 ## Concepts

 Jarg maintains backup profile for each pair of backup repository location and source location.
-A backup profile containts the repository location, a password, a source directory and in case of AWS/Minio repositories an s3-key and an s3-secret.
+A backup profile contains the repository location, a password, a source directory and in case of AWS/Minio repositories an s3-key and an s3-secret.

 ## Usage